shreybirmiwal/EthDenver/README.md

 ## Othentic
 Othentic was used to verify that each livestream is genuine by pushing the verified data onchain using EigenLayer's restaking security model.

-Future:
+For each camera that is uploaded to our network, executioners and validators (off-chain) run a API for deepfake detection so that onchain we know the camera is verified.

+Future: We want to use TEEs on each camera to verify 'legitness' and then get validators/executioners to check the attestation of the TEE off chain.

 Feedback: The docker compose was very helpful and made it easy to add and pass data in.
-We'd love to see more documentation on getting the final data answer.
+We'd love to see more documentation on getting the final data answer from pinata.

 ## Targon
 The Targon implementation allowed us to identify significant changes between frames and flag them in a consolidated surveillance report, allowing for users signed up for that camera to be notified of suspicious activity.